crom31/odin-recipes/README.md

 # odin-recipes

-In this project I worked with HTML only, practicing writing the boilerplate, addind images and making lists.
-Working with Git it's something that with practice will come more naturally to me.
+In this project I worked with HTML and tried to give it some style with the very basic kwnoledge I have of CSS.
+Practiced writing the boilerplate, linking images, css styles and making lists